trevorhuang1/csp_blog/_posts/2023-12-14-crowdsourcing_IPYNB_2_.md

 - Cryptocurrency
     - Uses much computing power from external people in order to process transactions.
 This is called "mining".
 - Concert Tickets

+# Summary:
+- Public dataset: a dataset made availible to the public
+- Crowdsourcing: a method of obtaining data by getting contributions for large groups of people